nasa/cumulus-docs/docs/cumulus-task-message-flow.md

 ## Cumulus Message Format

+Cumulus Messages come in 2 flavors: The full **Cumulus Message** and the **Cumulus Remote Message**.
+The Cumulus Remote Message points to a full Cumulus Message stored in S3 because of size limitations.

-A Cumulus Message has the 4 following keys:
+A full **Cumulus Message** has the 4 following keys:

 * **`workflow_config`:** Stores configuration for each task in the workflow, keyed by task name.
-* **`cumulus_meta`:** Stores meta information about the workflow - the state machine and associated execution's name.
+* **`cumulus_meta`:** Stores meta information about the workflow such as the state machine name and associated execution's name.
 This information is used to look up the current active task which is then used to look up the corresponding task's config in `workflow_config`.
 * **`meta`:** Stores execution-agnostic variables which can be re-used via templates in `workflow_config`.
 * **`payload`:** The payload is the arbitrary output of the task's main handler code.